 3.1 The overall integrity of internal auditors establishes trust and thus provides the basis for reliance on their judgement.

+When undertaking their work, internal auditors will demonstrate integrity, objectivity, confidentiality and competency.
 Internal Audit officers will have due regard to the Committee on Standards of Public Life's 'Seven Principles of Public Life' and must comply to the code of ethics of any professional body where they are members.